mit-submit/submit-users-guide/source/gpu.rst

        +DESIRED_Sites = "mit_tier3,mit_tier2"
        queue 1

-You can then submit this test with the followinf similar to what was shown in the Batch tutorial:
+You can then submit this test with the following similar to what was shown in the Batch tutorial:

 .. code-block:: sh